 Statistically speaking, employees are the biggest cause of a data breach.
 Most often it is by accident, but employee actions can also be malicious.
 Depending on the employee and the permissions granted to them in G Suite, it can be difficult or impossible for Google to identify if an employee is handling your data improperly.

-3. Google Drive and Team Drives
+3. Google Drive and Shared Drives

 4. Malicious Applications